Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 <img src="https://i.imgur.com/m3ePw3A.png" width="400">
 </p>

-and so the creation of a relevant embedding for an image is done by backpropagation using this loss.
+and then, the creation of a relevant embedding for an image is done by backpropagating the network using this loss.

-Concretely the adaptation loss can be assimilated in some sense as a similarity measure between our two distributions.
-When it is minimized it means that the source and target distributions are too close that they are not easily separable.
+With a more closer look, the adaptation loss can be assimilated in some sense as a similarity measure between our two distributions.
+When it is minimized it means that the source and target distributions are so close that they are not easily separable.
 Now it exists numerous ways to assess the proximity between two distributions and we could think about replacing that adaptation loss with a specific metric dedicated to that purpose.

 ## 3 - Achieving unsupervised domain adaptation with the Maximum Mean Discrepancy